Episode 8 (Humans series 1): Reviews

 UK reviews were positive.
 Michael Hogan of The Telegraph gave the episode 5 out of 5 stars, praising both the "uniformly excellent" cast and the script which was "studded with thoughtful lines"; Hogan said the episode reached a "bittersweet climax" and "neatly teed up the second series".
 Neela Debnath of Express described Episode 8 as "a heart-pounding finale that remains unpredictable till the end" which "managed to balance the action-thriller elements with the emotional stuff", although "the Hawkins family's return to domesticity seemed somewhat implausible".
 Morgan Jeffery of Digital Spy called the episode "mighty impressive" but "not perfect", critiquing the way "DS Pete Drummond continues to drift about, not achieving much."
 Hannah Verdier said in The Guardian that the finale contains "more questions than answers", and "it would be an understatement to say that Humans doesn’t end neatly."

-The episode received a mixed reception in the U.S. Brandon Nowalk of The A.V.
+The episode received a mixed reception in the US.
+Brandon Nowalk of The A.V.
 Club gave the finale a C rating, describing it as "lazy drama", criticising "how many characters are just standing around inactive" and saying that "the final scenes that rely more on long-term relationships than plot are the ones that sing".
 Matt Fowler of IGN described "Episode 8" as "solid, if not somewhat easy" and "not a very exciting episode", rating it 7.5 out of 10.
 Fowler highlighted Laura explaining who Tom was to Joe, Karen trying to destroy the synths' programme and Pete searching for Karen as some of the positive scenes in the positive, but disliked the fact that the "We Are People" march "never truly paid off".
 Angelica Jade Bastién of Vulture gave the episode 3 out of 5 stars, saying that it had "bright spots" but "it falters because the characters make dramatic, unexplained shifts".